lbryio/lbry.com/content/news/183-3d-printing-cities.md

 You're visiting Singapore in 2050.

-Instead of seeing towering cranes dragging and dropping giant steel beams, you see a 3D printer towering over a high rise as it manufacturers layer by layer, floor by floor, with artificial intelligence "manning" the printer.
+Instead of seeing towering cranes dragging and dropping giant steel beams, you see a 3D printer towering over a construction site as it manufacturers a skyscraper layer by layer, with artificial intelligence manning the unmanned printer.

 Is this even possible?
-It's definitely plausibly.
-We are already printing out habitats for ourselves as a species.
+Definitely.
+We're already printing out habitats for ourselves as a species.
 Companies like Printhuest from Denmark are creating construction printers, like the [BOD2](https://3dprinthuset.dk/3d-construction-printer/).

-Printing a high rise is just a seemingly more grandiose application, but one which we can expect to happen if technology keeps accelerating at an exponential pace.
+3D printing high rises is just a more grandiose application, but one which we can expect to happen if the technology keeps accelerating at an exponential pace.